Jean-Pierre Bemba: Arrest and trial

 On 24 May 2008, Bemba was arrested near Brussels.
-He was handed over to the ICC on 3 July, 2008 and transferred to its detention centre in the Hague.
+He was handed over to the ICC on 3 July 2008 and transferred to its detention centre in the Hague.
 He was the only person arrested in connection with the ICC's investigation in the Central African Republic.
 The Supreme Court of the Central African Republic found no basis to pursue cases against Bemba and former CAR President Ange-Félix Patassé.

 The trial of Bemba began on 22 November 2010 and lasted four years.
 The prosecutor was Fatou Bensouda.
 Two more years passed before the verdict was given.

 On 21 March 2016, he was convicted on two counts of crimes against humanity and three counts of war crimes.
 This marked the first time the International Criminal Court (ICC) convicted someone of sexual violence.
 The trial evaluated a theory of criminal responsibility related to whether a remote commander who failed to prevent or punish crimes was liable for crimes against humanity and war crimes.

 On 21 June 2016, the ICC sentenced Bemba to 18 years in prison for war crimes and crimes against humanity committed by his Congolese Liberation Movement (MLC).
 In March 2017 he was sentenced to an extra year in prison and fined 300,000 euros ($324,000) by the ICC for interfering with witnesses in his trial.

 Appeal

 On 28 September 2016, Bemba served the ICC appeals chamber with an appeal against his 18-year conviction citing numerous procedural and legal errors in the judgment, and alleging a mistrial.
 The appeal centered on whether Bemba had had a fair trial, with concerns about the need for greater specificity in criminal charges.
 The conviction was overturned on 8 June 2018 by Judge Christine Van den Wyngaert.
 She stated that he could not be held responsible for the actions of his men, and that the lower court "ignored significant testimonial evidence that Bemba's ability to investigate and punish crimes in the CAR was limited".

-The court ruled that because the Rome Statute which sets the court's rules does not limit the amount of time a person can spend in prison awaiting trial, Bemba was not entitled to compensation.
+The court ruled that because the Rome Statute, which sets the court's rules, does not limit the amount of time a person can spend in prison awaiting trial, Bemba was not entitled to compensation.
 It called on member states to review urgently the relevant provisions in the statute No such review had yet taken place.

-On 4 May 2017 Bemba had also filed an appeal against his conviction for interfering with witnesses, alleging factual and legal errors on the part of the trial chamber and illegal investigative activity by the ICC Office of the Prosecutor.
+On May 4, 2017, Bemba filed an additional appeal against his conviction for interfering with witnesses, alleging factual and legal errors on the part of the trial chamber and illegal investigative activity by the ICC Office of the Prosecutor.